saadeghi/daisyui/README.md

   Extending and customizing
 </summary>

-> You can add set multiple custom themes using a few CSS variable.
+> You can define multiple custom themes using a few CSS variable.
 > You can use Tailwind utility classes anywhere.
 So your button element can look like `<a class="px-16 m-5 shadow-md btn">`
 > You're not forced to use all the components.
 Unused components will be purged anyway.
 > If you use the `base` style, you can fully design elements using Tailwind utility classes or Tailwind's `@apply` directive.
 > For example, you can style your button this way:
 ```postcss
 .btn{
   @apply px-16 m-5 shadow-md;